 This is pretty much self-contained.
 All you have to do is go to Moonglow

-using a VPR scroll, find the gypsy and ask her for the Word.
-Then, using
+using a VPR scroll, find the gypsy and ask her for the Word (by way of the Great Council conversation tree).

-the power of Blink, go into the sea and walk to the island east of Dagger
+Then, using the power of Blink, go into the sea and walk to Dagger Isle, checking in

 Then beam back to Moonglow by VPR and go to the Lycaeum.
 Since we've